Webb Telescope Captures Largest Image Yet: Stunning Galaxies

 For the James Webb Space Telescope, milestones have been unyielding.
-A little more than a month since this trailblazing machine left humanity in amazement following the release of its first astonishing deep field, its vivid nebular portraits and its shots of galactic muses, it's endowed us with its largest image yet.
+A little more than a month since this trailblazing instrument left humanity in awe following the release of its first intergalactic views, nebular portraits and stellar artifacts, it has endowed us with its largest image yet.

 Already, the CEERS collaboration has been revealing sneak peeks of Epoch 1, many of which have sent astronomers spiraling down the JWST discovery rabbit hole and publishing papers about galactic goodies within.
 For instance, CEERS project head Steven Finkelstein announced the submission of a paper last month regarding a "very convincing" candidate for a galaxy that could've existed only 290 million years post-Big Bang.
 It's named Maisie's galaxy, after his daughter, because it was discovered on her birthday.